kelvin-cao/nvme-cli/README.md

 Swichtec-nvme-cli supports following features for NVMe drives behind PAX.
 - List all NVMe devices and namespaces
-- Create name space
+- Create namespace
-- Delete name space
+- Delete namespace
 - Attaches a namespace to requested controller(s)
 - Deletes a namespace from the controller
 - Send NVMe Identify Controller
 - Send NVMe Identify Namespace, display structure
 - Send NVMe Identify List, display structure

 ## Examples
 Here are some examples of managing the NVMe drives behind a PAX switch.
 For the NVMe drives connected directly to host, all commands from original nvme-cli are supported without any change.